 Once partners have been onboarded, trained, and have access to the resources they need, the priority becomes ongoing management.
-This means consistently engaging with your partners and providing them everything they need to be successful.
+This means consistently engaging with your partners and providing them with everything they need to be successful.

-If you are trying to build a large successful channel, your partner journey should consist of groups of different types of partners who are enabled with various targeted programs across multiple industries, e.g., verticals, sizes and locations of businesses, etc., and functions, e.g., marketing, sales, technical, etc.
+If you are trying to build a large successful channel, your partner journey should consist of groups of different types of partners who are enabled with various targeted programs across multiple industries, e.g., verticals, sizes, and locations of businesses, etc., and functions, e.g., marketing, sales, technical, etc.

 A state-of-the-art partner relationship management platform makes this profile management easy, but most importantly will allow you to map your programs to your groups of partners.
 We will discuss that in detail next.